Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 Then, Zhang Juzheng implemented one of the most important reforms in the history of China.

-His reform mainly included the management and assessment of political officials, and the implementation of a much simplified and lowered tax system.
+His reform mainly included managing and assessing political officials and implementing a much simplified and lowered tax system.

-This reform had increased civilians' income, provided peasants more freedom, and promoted the development of the economy.
+This reform increased civilians' income, provided peasants with more freedom, and promoted the development of the economy.

 Exquisite Carved Lacquer Tray of the Ming Dynasty — Zhejiang Museum (Photo by Dongmaiying)